Please ensure Javascript is enabled for purposes of website accessibility

 My brine has apple juice kosher salt cloves sage thyme peppercorns warm that to a boil then let it cool.
 I like to let it soak 36 hours as possible.
 I use a food grade plastic 5 gallon bucket with a lid.
 I stuff the turkey with dressing, have to have dressing.

-Last edited: Nov 19, 2025 at 6:42 PM
+Last edited: Nov 19, 2025

-Bone Head Hunter likes this.
+Westfinger and Bone Head Hunter like this.

 3. Bone Head Hunter